kennethkoontz/uv-heroku-django/README.md

 # UV with Heroku and Django

-This project uses the UV package manager to manage the dependencies of a Django project and demonstrates deployment to heroku using heroku's container stack (Docker).
+This project demonstrates deploying a django app using the UV package manager to Heroku.

+[!IMPORTANT]
+Why?
+Heroku's python buildpack doesn't support UV at this moment so in order to use UV with Heroku, Heroku's container stack (docker) is required.

 ## Deploying to heroku